How Are New Investigators (NIs) and Early Stage Investigators (ESIs) Defined?

 What Benefits Are Conveyed With New Investigator (NI) or Early Stage Investigator (ESI) Status?

 Peer Review – For both New Investigator (NI) and Early Stage Investigator (ESI) applications, peer reviewers are instructed to focus more on the proposed approach than on the track record, and to expect less preliminary data than would be provided by established investigators.
 Institute staff members pay special attention to applications from NI and ESI investigators as well.

 Differential payline (for ESIs) – Each year, the NIDDK sets a percentile “payline” for R01 applications based on available funds and the volume of applications.
-For FY 2012 and now again in FY2013, the payline for ESI applications was/is five percentile points more generous than the regular payline for established investigators (see NIDDK Funding Policy FY 2013).
+The payline for ESI applications is typically more generous than the regular payline for established investigators (see NIDDK Funding Policy).
 While NIDDK often makes administrative reductions in grant duration, applications from ESIs that fall within the payline are usually awarded the full requested duration.

 Consideration for NIH High Priority, Short-Term Project Award (R56) – Although you cannot apply for this grant activity, NIDDK can choose to award a one- or two-year R56 grant to an R01 application scored outside the payline.
 These provide support for an investigator to collect key preliminary data in order to submit an improved revised R01 application, but you should understand that NIDDK has only enough funds to make very few of these awards.

 Mentoring workshops – NIDDK regularly holds workshops for recently funded new investigators.
 In addition, when NIs or ESIs receive their first grant they are encouraged to maintain contact with their Program Official who can be an excellent resource during this critical stage of your research career.

 First Competitive Renewal of R01 Applications From Former NIDDK ESIs